peteroupc/peteroupc.github.io/morealg.md

 > 2. Generate three random variates from the oracle (which must produce random variates in the interval [3, 13]).
 For each number _x_: With probability (_x_&minus;3)/(10&minus;3), add 1 to _heads_.
 > 3. Depending on _heads_, return 8 (that is, 1 times the upper bound) with the given probability, or 0 otherwise: _heads_=0 &rarr; probability 1/4; 1 &rarr; 5/6; 2 &rarr; 23/24; 3 &rarr; 5/8.

-**Algorithm 2.** This algorithm takes an oracle and produces non-negative random variates whose expected ("average") value is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
+**Algorithm 2.** This algorithm takes an oracle and produces non-negative random variates whose expected value ("long-run average") is the mean of _f_(_X_), where _X_ is a number produced by the oracle.
 The algorithm appears in the appendix, however, because it requires applying an arbitrary function (here, _f_) to a potentially irrational number.

 **Algorithm 3.** For this algorithm, see the appendix.